It's a bit tricky to explain what exactly a file system is in just one sentence.

 LBA252, the new content should preferably sit within

-LBA253 and so forth - depending on how much space is needed.
+LBA253 and so forth - depending on how many more blocks are needed to accommodate the new changes.

-LBA253 is already taken by another file (maybe it’s the first block of another file), the remaining content of
+LBA253 is already taken by another file (maybe it’s the first block of another file).
+In that case, the new content of

 myfile.docx has to be stored on different blocks somewhere else on the disks, for instance,